ramonvanalteren/jenkinsapi-old/README.rst

 Known bugs
 ----------
 * Currently incompatible with Jenkins > 1.518.
 Job deletion operations fail unless Cross-Site scripting protection is disabled.
+* Not all functionality works with Python 3

 For other issues, please refer to the support URL below.